talon-one/talon_go/docs/RejectReferralEffectProps.md

 `func (o *RejectReferralEffectProps) SetDetails(v string)`

 SetDetails gets a reference to the given string and assigns it to the Details field.

+### GetCampaignExclusionReason

+`func (o *RejectReferralEffectProps) GetCampaignExclusionReason() string`

+GetCampaignExclusionReason returns the CampaignExclusionReason field if non-nil, zero value otherwise.

+### GetCampaignExclusionReasonOk

+`func (o *RejectReferralEffectProps) GetCampaignExclusionReasonOk() (string, bool)`

+GetCampaignExclusionReasonOk returns a tuple with the CampaignExclusionReason field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCampaignExclusionReason

+`func (o *RejectReferralEffectProps) HasCampaignExclusionReason() bool`

+HasCampaignExclusionReason returns a boolean if a field has been set.

+### SetCampaignExclusionReason

+`func (o *RejectReferralEffectProps) SetCampaignExclusionReason(v string)`

+SetCampaignExclusionReason gets a reference to the given string and assigns it to the CampaignExclusionReason field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)